 Employee or membership retention is critical to the mission of most organizations and associations.
 Equally important is to have those tenured people actively participating in the organization and/or communities to support the overall mission.

 How can organizations keep employees or members focused on their mission?

 Many associations rely on their continuing education programs to support their mission by creating value, relevancy and engagement.
-At a time, when organizations are uncertain about the world economy, and their own future, it is essential that their continuing education programs are effective.
+At a time when organizations are uncertain about the world economy and their own futures, it is essential that their continuing education programs are effective.